This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead Tips

-- Keep cookies in an airtight container at room temperature for up to 1 week.
-Layer with parchment to protect the sugar coating.
+Storing: Keep Almond Crescent Cookies in an airtight container at room temperature for up to 1 week.
+Place parchment paper between layers to help preserve the powdered sugar coating and prevent sticking.

-- Freeze baked cookies (without powdered sugar) for up to 3 months.
-Thaw, then coat in powdered sugar just before serving.
+Freezing: Freeze baked cookies without the powdered sugar coating for up to 3 months.
+Thaw at room temperature, then dust generously with powdered sugar before serving.

 ✦ Why is my dough crumbly?

 Short-dough cookies are naturally sandy, but the dough should press together easily.
-If it’s dry-crumbly (won’t hold shape), your flour may be compacted.
-Add 1 teaspoon of butter or 1–2 teaspoons of milk and gently knead.
+If it’s dry and won’t hold its shape, your flour may have been measured too heavily.
+Add 1 teaspoon of softened butter or 1–2 teaspoons of milk and gently knead until the dough comes together.

 Still have questions?
 Drop them in the comments — I love helping you bake with confidence! 💗